The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Evaluation

 We also issue write requests of a fixed size of 4\,KiB, while varying the chunk size, to show the impact of the chunk size on write performance.
-Figures~\ref{fig:write}(d)-\ref{fig:write}(f) show the results. \sysname still maintains the high throughput and low median latencies for various chunk sizes, but its 95th-percentile latency for 16-KiB chunks is 50.7\% higher than that for 8-KiB chunks.
+Figure~\ref{fig:write_4kreq} shows the results. \sysname still maintains the high throughput and low median latencies for various chunk sizes, but its 95th-percentile latency for 16\,KiB chunks is 50.7\% higher than that for 8\,KiB chunks.
 Similar results also appear in ZoneAppend-Only.
 The result indicates that Zone Append is mainly beneficial for small writes.
 It also justifies why we choose Zone Write over Zone Append in hybrid data management (\S\ref{subsec:hybrid}).

-\paragraph{Exp\#2 (Normal and degraded read performance).} We compare the performance of both normal reads and degraded reads in Log-RAID and \sysname.
+\para{Exp\#6 (Normal and degraded read performance).} We compare the performance of both normal reads and degraded reads in Log-RAID and \sysname.
 We vary the chunk size and set the read size to be the same as the chunk size.
-For each chunk size, we first fill up the 200-GiB logical address space to ensure that every logical block being read is indeed physically stored.
+For each chunk size, we first fill up the 200\,GiB logical address space to ensure that every logical block being read is indeed physically stored.
 We then use FIO to generate a read-only workload that issues random reads to 16\,GiB of data using the {\tt randread} option in FIO.
 We set the queue depth as one, so as to focus on the performance of individual read requests and exclude the interference among requests.
 We consider three cases: normal reads (NR), degraded reads under the static mapping in Log-RAID (DR-Log-RAID) (\S\ref{subsec:lograid}), and degraded reads under the group-based data layout in \sysname (DR-ZapRAID).
 Note that both Log-RAID and \sysname have the same workflow for normal reads.
 To evaluate degraded reads, we fail a drive and issue reads to the lost blocks of the failed drive.

 Figure~\ref{fig:read} shows the throughput as well as the median and 95th-percentile latencies for different read sizes (i.e., chunk sizes).
 All three read operations have less than 6\% difference.
 The degraded reads of both Log-RAID and \sysname have slightly worse performance than the normal reads, since both systems retrieve multiple available chunks in parallel for decoding.
 Also, \sysname achieves comparable performance to Log-RAID, which uses static mapping.